antaripchatterjee/PyMsgPrompt/README.md

 ## Version

-The current version of this module is `1.2.2` and this is the second BETA release after first BETA version `1.1.1`, however, you can run the below command to check the version of the module.
+The current version of this module is `1.3.0` and this is the third BETA release after first BETA version `1.2.2`, however, you can run the below command to check the version of the module.

 ```bash
 python -m pymsgprompt.version